harrdou/icmdata/README.md

 List of certificates to be updated for the named ICM-managed department on day NN of their schedule.

-### KMC/VIP-YYYY-MM-DD.txt
+### KMC/VIP-MMM-DD.txt
-List of VIP certificates to be updated on YYYY-MM-DD.
+List of VIP certificates to be updated on MMM-DD where MMM is the month abbreviation (Jan, Feb, ...).